-Each ‘end’ sees the two sides propel six soft balls by throwing, rolling, bouncing or kicking them in an attempt to be closest to the jack ball.
+Each ‘end’ sees the two sides propel six balls in an attempt to be closest to the jack ball.
 Players who are unable to release the ball with their hands often use a specially designed boccia ramp.

 Standard boccia is usually played indoors on a court measuring 12.5m (41 feet) x 6m (19.5 feet).
 Still, any flat surface is suitable, and it’s a game that is incredibly easy to set up with specially designed tape to help.
 There’s also a lawn boccia version which has slightly harder balls and is designed specifically to be played outside.

-Right now, boccia is the fastest growing Paralympic sport in the world in terms of participation.
-Watch it or play it once, and you’ll be hooked on this great game of skill and strategy.
+Boccia is one of the fastest-growing Paralympic sports, and we are sure that if you watch it or play it once, you’ll be hooked on this great game of skill and strategy!